Types of residential care

 Alzheimer's special care units (SCUs) (also called memory care units)

 SCUs are designed to meet the specific needs of individuals with Alzheimer's and other dementias.
-SCUs can take many forms and exist within various types of long-term care, including assisted living, and they may or may not be locked or secured units.
-Such units most often are cluster settings in which persons living with dementia are grouped on a floor or a unit within a larger long-term care building.
+SCUs can take many forms and exist within various types of residential care communities, including assisted living, and they may or may not be locked or secured units.
+Such units most often are cluster settings in which persons living with dementia are grouped on a floor or a unit within a larger residential care building.

 Some states have legislation requiring nursing homes and assisted living residences to disclose their fees and list the specialized services their SCU provides, including a trained staff, specialized activities and ability of staff to care for residents with behavioral needs.
 Because laws vary, it is important to ask specific questions about what type of care is provided in an SCU to ensure that the level of care is appropriate for the person.